-• Following the expiration of the existing Lifeline TPA, the CPUC should consider, pursuing through an appropriate procedural mechanism, establishing a new competitive procurement that expands the TPA contract and responsibilities or developing a new contract the LIOB recommends the CPUC consider a new competitive procurement that expands the LifeLine TPA contract and responsibilities, or develops a new contract, to Ddevelop and implement co-marketing and outreach strategies for all low-income utility programs under the purview of SB 1208.
-Recognizing that the scope of the existing Lifeline TPA contract focuses largely on eligibility and verification, Tthe LIOB recommends the CPUC evaluate the existing program administration structure of the California Lifeline Program, including the scope of services and responsibilities assigned in the existing TPA contract, and identify the best way to incorporate third-party marketing and outreach services within the administrative structure of the California Lifeline Program.
-Recognizing the scope of the existing Lifeline TPA contract focuses largely on eligibility and verification, the Services within the administrative structure of the California Lifeline Program.
-Recognizing the scope of the existing Lifeline TPA contract focuses largely on eligibility and verification, the CPUC may elect to solicit a third-party entity to perform both eligibility verification and marketing and outreach services in the member: Recommendations as per party stakeholders are precise, but specific next steps are a bit unclear especially with Telco. perhaps we can meet(subcommittee) to address this?"
+Following the expiration of the existing Lifeline TPA, the CPUC should consider, pursuing through an appropriate procedural mechanism, establishing a new competitive procurement that expands the TPA contract and responsibilities or developing a new contract, the LIOB recommends the CPUC consider a new competitive procurement that expands the LifeLine TPA contract and responsibilities, or develops a new contract, to Delevelop and implement co-marketing and outreach strategies for all low-income utility programs under the purview of SB 1208.
+Recognizing that the scope of the existing Lifeline TPA contract focuses largely on eligibility and verification, Tt

+The LIOB recommends the CPUC evaluate the existing program administration structure of the California Lifeline Program, including the scope of services and responsibilities maintained within assigned in the existing TPA contract, and identify the best way to incorporate third-party marketing and outreach services within the administrative structure of the California Lifeline Program.
+Recognizing the scope of the existing Lifeline TPA contract focuses largely on eligibility and verification, the CPUC may elect to solicit a third-party entity to perform both eligibility verification and marketing and outreach services in the next competitive procurement for the TPA Universal Lifeline contract, or administer a separate competitive procurement for an independent third-party marketing and outreach administrator.

+Commented [HM10]: LIOB Subcommittee member: Recommendations as per party stakeholders are precise, but specific next steps are a bit unclear especially with Telco. perhaps we can meet(subcommittee) to address this?"